Q-Methodology/main/cognition/cognition.md

+# Cognition website

+## A few words on the website

-# Getting around cognition.run website.
+## Getting around cognition.run website.

 The purpose of this website is to allow users to create and run experiments without the hassle of learning to set-up a server for their jsPsych experiments.